Purmamarca

 Purmamarca is a town in the Tumbaya Department of the Jujuy Province in Argentina.

 Etymology

 The name of the town can be interpreted as the combination of Aymara language words purma (desert) and marca (city), though desert in that language can refer to uncivilised or not touched by human hand, thus the name is often interpreted as Town of the virgin land.

+History

+The village boasts a millennial heritage and has existed since the time of the Spanish conquest.
+The church, constructed in 1648, features a striking lintel on its main entrance.
+Dedicated to Saint Rose of Lima, its patronal feast is celebrated on August 30th with religious ceremonies, sikuris (traditional Andean panpipe ensembles), misachicos (processions) accompanied by erkes (Andean wind instruments) and bombos (drums).
+Declared a National Historic Monument in 1941, the church exemplifies modest architecture: adobe walls, a roof crafted from cardón (cactus wood), a mud-plaster coating, and a single narrow nave.
+Inside, visitors can admire 18th-century paintings from the Cusco School and artifacts of artistic significance.